 can help determine whether a child's injuries include any broken bones.
 Some

-tests may also show evidence of past injuries.
+tests may also show signs of past injuries.

 partial thromboplastin time, and

-platelet count can help determine whether a bleeding
+platelet count can help determine whether the child has a bleeding

 the urine.
-If the test is positive, this may be a sign of internal
+This can be a sign of internal

 that points to